E-Mtz/E-Mtz/README.md

-# :bowtie: Hey, I'm Esteban Martinez
+# 😄 Hey, I'm Esteban Martinez

 I'm an aspiring Software Engineer currently majoring in General Engineering at Texas A&M University.
 I graduated from South Texas College with an Associate's Degree in Computer Science I enjoy solving complex programming problems and expanding my skillset.
 Currently, I'm learning how to work with Databases!